andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_bold | markdownify }} </div>

-To make text italic, use an underscore `_` or single asterix `*` before and after the text.
+To make text italic, use an underscore `_` or single asterisk `*` before and after the text.
 For example:

 ```markdown
 _Italic_